 - Generally, appeals to the Supreme Court can only be filed through a lawyer.
-An appeal can only be filed personally in administrative matters and noncontentious civil matters. - In filing an appeal in civil and administrative matters, a security must be paid. - In a civil matter, the security amount is equal to 1% of the value of the civil matter, but cannot be less than 100 euros and more than 3,000 euros.
-In the case of non-contentious matters, non-proprietary actions and appeals against a ruling, a security of 50 euros shall be paid. - Upon filing an appeal in cassation or a review in administrative matters, a security of 25 euros must be paid. - It is possible to apply for state legal aid and procedural aid for filing an appeal or petition.
+An appeal can only be filed personally in administrative matters and noncontentious civil matters. - In both, civil and administrative cases, a state fee must be paid. - It is possible to apply for state legal aid and procedural aid for filing an appeal or petition.